Inner West Sydney NSW

 Psychiatrists are medically trained doctors who specialise in psychiatry.
 Psychiatrists usually prescribe medications to treat mental illness.

-Psychologists have a minimum of six years of training in psychological treatment for mental illness and mental health issues.
-Psychologists use psychological therapy focused on improving an individual’s mental health without medication.
+A registered psychologist has a minimum of six years of training in psychological treatment for mental illness and mental health issues.
+Registered psychologists use psychological therapy focused on improving an individual’s mental health without medication.
 There is considerable evidence indicating evidence based psychological treatment is effective in assisting individuals with mental health issues (such as anxiety and depression).

 We recommend psychological therapies to address mental health problems, especially for teens (adolescents), before considering medication unless your mental health condition is acute, severe or caused by an underlying medical condition.
 When required, psychologists can recommend a medical review by a GP or psychiatrist to assess the need for further medical assessment and medication.
 Although for most people, a referral to see a psychologist is obtained from their local doctor to claim a Medicare rebate on psychology services.